Jennifer Pahlka: Recognition

-Pahlka was awarded an Internet and Society Award from the Oxford Internet Institute, in recognition of her contribution to digital open government in the US.
+In recognition of her contribution to digital open government in the United States, Pahlka was awarded an Internet and Society Award from the Oxford Internet Institute.
 For her work re-imagining government for the 21st century, Pahlka was named a 2011 HuffPost Gamechanger.
-She was a celebrity judge for the Federal Communications Commission's Apps for Community contest, along with Marc Andreessen and Newark Mayor Cory Booker.
+She was a celebrity judge for the Federal Communications Commission Apps for Community contest, along with Marc Andreessen and Newark Mayor Cory Booker.
 She was elected an Ashoka Fellow in 2012.
-In 2012 She also gave a keynote speech at South By Southwest Interactive in 2012.
-In the same year she featured in TechCrunch's list of "The 20 Most Innovative People in Democracy."
-In 2018, Pahlka accepted the Skoll Awards for Social Entrepreneurship on behalf of Code for America and she was featured among "America's Top 50 Women In Tech" by Forbes.
+In 2012, she gave a keynote speech at South By Southwest Interactive in 2012.
+In the same year she was featured in TechCrunch's list of "The 20 Most Innovative People in Democracy".

+In 2018, Pahlka accepted the Skoll Awards for Social Entrepreneurship on behalf of Code for America.
+She was featured among the 2018 "America's Top 50 Women In Tech" list published by Forbes.